ZeroIntensity/pyawaitable/docs/callbacks.md

 typedef int (*awaitcallback)(PyObject *, PyObject *);
 ```

-The first argument in an `awaitcallback` is the `AwaitableObject*` (casted to a `PyObject*`, once again), and the second argument is the result of the coroutine.
+The first argument in an `awaitcallback` is the `PyAwaitableObject*` (casted to a `PyObject*`, once again), and the second argument is the result of the coroutine.
 Both of these are borrowed references, and should not be `Py_DECREF`'d by the user.
 The return value of a callback function must be an integer and per CPython conventions, any value below `0` denotes an error occurred, but there are two different ways for PyAwaitable to handle it:

 -   If the callback returned `-1`, it expects the error to be deferred to the error callback if it exists.
 -   If the callback returned anything less than `-1`, the error callback is ignored, and the error is deferred to the event loop.